rmishgoog/google-cloud-managed-cloud-run-terraform/README.md

 ```
 Cloud Run is available in almost all Google Cloud regions, for this demo, you may use us-central1 or us-east1.
 Save the terraform.tfvars file.

-Next run the terraform command to init the environment, this is when terraform will download the provider plugins etc.
+Next run the terraform command to init the environment, this is when Terraform will download the provider plugins etc.

 ```
 terraform init
 ```
-Then generate the terraform plan:
+Then generate the terraform plan, it will show the resources that will be created when the current state configuration is applied, at this point in time, state is not persisted by Terraform:

 ```
 terraform plan
 ```
-Lastly, apply the plan generated by terraform.
-If you do not want to be prompted, use the -auto-approve flag, if you do not use it, terraform will prompt for an approval before provisioning the resources, respond 'yes'.
+Lastly, apply the plan generated by Terraform.
+If you do not want to be prompted, use the -auto-approve flag, if you do not use it, Terraform will prompt for an approval before provisioning the resources, respond 'yes'.

 ```
 terraform apply -auto-approve